nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the Task Manager data in xml format and read it back.
+* can save the Address Book data in xml format and read it back.

 ### Common classes

-Classes used by multiple components are in the `seedu.taskmanager.commons` package.
+Classes used by multiple components are in the `seedu.addressbook.commons` package.

 ## Implementation